Case Studies

 Whatever route you decide to go, when it comes to tone and customer content, make an effort to be genuine rather than trying to fake a marketing message that doesn’t jive well with your brand or your target audience.

 Part of the beauty of social media networks is the fact that followers and brands are on a level playing-field.
 Both parties are just an @ away from each other.
+The ability to interact with followers in real-time not only serves as means of customer service but also as a tool for curating User Generated Content.

+When you become known as a brand that responds to your interactions on social media, users are going to give you more engagement.
 For example, natural cosmetic brand, Lush, encourages customers to ask about the best products for their skin or hair type directly on Instagram posts.

 And, to follow through on the personalization that their brand strives for (on each product that they sell it says exactly who packaged the product for you), they even sign-off their Instagram responses to let the customer know exactly who they’re hearing from:

 Remember: customers don’t just want responses from brands, they expect them.
-Although responding to your followers may not seem like a make or break situation from a marketing perspective, 5 in 6 messages in need of a response on behalf of followers are never answered.
+Although responding to your followers may not seem like a make-or-break situation from a marketing perspective, 5 in 6 messages in need of a response on behalf of followers are never answered.

-As noted by Forbes, 62% of millennials want to get in touch with their favorite brands via social and 60% cite brand loyalty as a factor influencing purchasing decisions.
+As noted by Forbes, 62% of millennials want to get in touch with their favourite brands via social and 60% cite brand loyalty as a factor influencing purchasing decisions.
 That means they’re thinking about how receptive your brand is to their needs while they make their purchasing choices.

 62% of millennials want to get in touch with their favourite brands via social